antondudakov/meeting-notes-script/README.md

    ```bash
    python meeting_notes.py path/to/audio.wav
    ```
 3. The script records (or processes the provided file), transcribes the audio with Whisper, and summarizes the transcript using an LLM (OpenAI or Gemini).
-Each run creates a new folder inside the directory specified by `output_dir`, storing the audio, transcript, and notes for that meeting.
-When an audio file is provided, its name is used for the folder and output files.
+Each run creates a new folder inside the directory specified by `output_dir`, storing the audio and transcript.
+When you pass an existing audio file, the script uses its directory for all output files and appends the sanitized filename to the notes and transcript.
    If `use_calendar_title` is enabled on macOS, the current Calendar event title is used for the folder name instead of a timestamp.
    Example structure when recording: